Summary

 Through trial and error, they can learn concepts such as cause-effect, stability-change, etc., and learn how to use science/engineering technology to address the problems they encounter during class.

-Flexibility is the core element that makes three-dimensional learning successful.
+Flexibility is the core element that makes three-dimensional reading successful.

 Implementation Challenges